September 1, 2024 at 1:48 am

 Closed door means DND

-So I work in an office, it’s pretty busy, but my office door stays open most of the time, and I get lots of people walking by and interrupting my day, asking questions, or just shooting the shit.
+So I work in an office, it’s pretty busy, but my office door stays open most of the time, and I get lots of people walking by and interrupting my day, asking questions, or just shooting the bull.

 I’m behind on my workload, because of some unplanned delays.
 I mention this to my boss and say that I’m closing the door for a few hours to get stuff done without interruption.
 Enter Sally.